 What is a Caudal Injection?

-A caudal injection is actually an injection into the lowest portion of the epidural space.
+A caudal injection is an injection into the lowest portion of the epidural space.
 A caudal steroid injection can help reduce lower back and leg pain caused by sciatica, herniated discs, bone spurs or other back problems.

 A steroid medication can help reduce the inflammation and alleviate the pain.
 It’s injected into your back, into the area between the membrane that contains the spinal fluid (the dura) and the thickest ligament between your vertebra.
 The caudal canal is below the lower end of the spinal cord.